C0D3D3V/Ebsco-Downloader/README.md

 or like this: `https://web.p.ebscohost.com/ehost/ebookviewer/ebook/somebookidentifier?sid=yoursessionid@redis&vid=3&lpid=lp_5&format=EB`

+or like this: `https://research.ebsco.com/c/user_id/ebook-viewer/pdf/book_id` In this case also export the ebsco cookies.

 You can download this book now using this command: `ebsco-dl https://web.p.ebscohost.com/ehost/ebookviewer/ebook?sid=yoursessionid%40redis&vid=0&format=EB`.
 The book will be downloaded in the current working directory, you can change this behavior by using the `--path` option.

 If you run into certificate problems you can add `-scv` to the command, so that the certificate is not validated.